Sourwood

 Mature size: 30 to 40 feet in height and 8 to 12 inches in diameter

-The Sourwood is uniquely formed, often with a leaning trunk and crooked branches.
-The leaves are alternate, simple, 4 to 7 inches long, shiny green above and paler below, with finely toothed edges.
+The Sourwood is uniquely formed, often with leaning trunk and crooked branches.
+The leaves are alternate, simple 4 to 7 inches long, shiny green above and paler below, edges very finely toothed.
 Bark on very young shoots may be red, with older trunks becoming grayish.
-The wood is brown, heavy, hard, and very close-grained.
+The wood is brown, heavy, hard and very close-grained.

 Sourwood Tree